HomeShop OnlineSpecialsShipping/PoliciesContact UsWholesale Info

 NewADLBushing008.jpg

-Center the receiver in the stock by dropping an ADL bushing down over the rear guide screw, until it bottoms in the stocks trigger guard inletting.
+Second, center the receiver in its inletting, by dropping an ADL bushing down over the rear guide screw, until it bottoms in the stocks trigger guard inletting.

 Picture #7